sudtanj/Coinbit/readme.md

       KAFKA_TRANSACTION_STATE_LOG_REPLICATION_FACTOR: 1

 ```
+After putting this ﬁle into your code base, run `docker-compose up` to spin-up Kafka broker.
+Use `docker-compose down` to delete the Kafka cluster.

 ## How to run the program
 You need to run docker container first using the following command